nilskjQL/pages-lab/README.md

 ---
-title: "Test Article"
+public: true
-date: "2025-09-23"
+date: 2024-04-27
-description: "This is a test article added for demonstration and testing purposes."
+title: Hello world!
 ---

-# Test Article
+# Hello world!

-This is a test article content for the NextJS blog website.
-It is statically generated from markdown and managed by the pages CMS.
+This is my first blog post on this site, written in markdown.